 Ad Vivum Cellars produces a single wine, from a single vineyard in Yountville from a single clone of Cabernet Sauvignon produced each year by long time Napa winemaker Chris Phelps (no relation to Joseph Phelps).
 Chris was raised in Livermore – just “down the street” from Concannon Winery.
 He earned his degree in Viticulture from UC Davis in 1981.
 After graduating he interned at Louis Martini Winery in St. Helena, then left for 16 months exploring Bordeaux.
 While here he met Christian Moueix, proprietor of Chateau Petrus.

-Upon returning to the Napa Valley, Chris became winemaker at the new Christian Moueix owned Dominus in Yountville – he was their founding winemaker.
+Upon returning to the Napa Valley, Chris became winemaker at the new Christian Moueix owned Dominus in Yountville – he was their founding winemaker and spent 12 years as their winemaker.
 He also made wine for Caymus and was head winemaker at Swanson Vineyards in Rutherford for a number of years.

 The roots for Ad Vivum begin in 1990 when Chris met Larry Bettinelli on a Christian men’s retreat.
 Larry happened to grow up in Napa – is a 5th generation farmer and both he and Chris connected over their shared passion for wine.
 Larry was selling his grapes to larger wineries where they were often blended into a much larger production wine.
 He wanted to focus on a smaller production wines where the varietal characteristics were preserved in the wine making.

 Since 1990 he has given Chris a ton or two of grapes each year.
 Larry sets aside several rows where he can experiment with trellising and various vineyard management practices.
 Chris then made wine for many years for personal use as well as an altar wine for use in his church in St. Helena.
-This is probably one of the finest and certainly few hand crafted altar wines you will find in Napa!.
+This was probably one of the finest and certainly few hand crafted altar wines one will ever find in Napa!